One of the major lenders, Wells Fargo, recently was attempting to modify a Debtor’s loan in a Chapter 13 bankruptcy Case.

 In order to insure that such increase in mortgage payments are not merely entered into by default – and without substantial understanding and an opportunity for debtors to seek guidance and counsel from their attorneys – these increases/changes to mortgage payments must be approved by way of a formal motion from debtors through their counsel.

-This process insures that any loan modification is made with knowledge and is voluntary and in the debtor(s)’ best interests.
+This process ensures that any loan modification is made with knowledge and is voluntary and in the debtor(s)’ best interests.

 Changes in loan payments are outside the “ordinary course” and a motion is necessary and is the approved court procedure for any changes in loan payments.